oscklm/mini-hackernews/README.md

 ### Confusion around Author details view

 I'm assuming that the title of this feature was mispelled, judging from the requirements this seems like it was meant to be a story detail view.
 So i've gone that route

+### Styling

+I went with a little bit of styling, and some emojis just to spice it up a bit 🥳